xmartlabs/blog/_posts/2022-06-27-Top EVM-compatible-frameworks.md

   </tr>
 </table>

-**Does this mean something?** Well, it shows some developer preference for HardHat over Truffle.
+**Does this mean something?** Well, it shows some developer preference for Hardhat over Truffle.
 Something important to consider because once you develop a dApp using one framework it’s hard to migrate to another.
 Also, the Hardhat downloads uptrend looks like it will continue.

 ### The biggest difference between Hardhat and Truffle.